smartopian/MVCR/mvcr-0.6.md

 still compliant?
 If the policies (materially) change is a process needed to update broken links and the consent before receipt can be used as a token?)

+ JW: If the URI is not broken, but the policy has changed, how can this be known or addressed by the user?

  * The purpose(s) listed: itemised on receipt

  * YES or NO Flags
    * 3rd party data sharing
    * Sensitive Personal Data Collection
    * Context Scope and Requirements

 ## MVCR - Default Settings & Design

-Default settings in the MVCR which are represented by the Yes/No  flag settings -  (No) 3rd party sharing, (No) collection of sensitive personal data, and an optional,checklist for self asserting that the consent harvested is, fair, reasonable and conforms to the law where it is issued.
+Default settings in the MVCR which are represented by the Yes/No  flag settings:
+	(No) 3rd party sharing,
+	(No) collection of sensitive personal data, and an optional checklist for self-asserting that the consent harvested is, fair, reasonable and conforms to the law where it is issued.

 Compliant by default represents the express (or highly automated) version of consent, and is used to match the current 'click ware' consent system that is common today.
 It is this version that is based on compliance requirements.
 Compliance requirements are based ultimately on a number of sources, legal regulation,  3rd party contracts, previous legal judgment, case and statute law and best practices.
 These all become relevant beyond the minimum viable CR default self assertions.

 The consent receipt and default settings are based on ISTPA work with reference: (http://xml.coverpages.org/ISTPA-AnalysisOfPrivacyPrinciplesV2.pdf)